alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 [[SGSDK sharedInstance] startWithAPIKey:"YOUR_API_KEY" andConfig:config];
 ```

-One more version of the method is available that let's you asynchronously intercept if the initialisation was successful or not.
+One more version of the method is available that lets you asynchronously intercept if the initialization was successful or not:
 ```objc
 NSMutableDictionary<NSString*, NSString*> *aliases = [[NSMutableDictionary alloc] init];
 [aliases setValue:"YOUR_PHONE_NUMBER" forKey:@"PHONE_NUMBER"];